manaswinimethari/User-Configurable-Medicine-Reminder-System/README.md

 # 🌐Overview

-The **User-Configurable Medicine Reminder System** is a smart embedded solution designed to assist users in managing their medication schedules efficiently.
-Built using the **LPC2148 ARM7 microcontroller**, the system allows users to configure medicine timings according to their individual needs through a **4×4 Matrix Keypad**.
-Unlike conventional reminder systems with fixed alarms, it offers flexibility by enabling schedules to be updated whenever required.
+The **User-Configurable Medicine Reminder System** is a smart embedded application developed using the **LPC2148 ARM7 microcontroller** to help users manage their medication schedules efficiently.
+It allows users to set and modify medicine timings through a **4×4 Matrix Keypad**, making the system flexible and easy to use.

 The system continuously monitors the **Real-Time Clock (RTC)** and compares the current time with the stored medicine schedules.
-When a scheduled time is reached, it instantly notifies the user by displaying a reminder on the **16×2 LCD** and activating a buzzer.
-The reminder can be acknowledged using a dedicated switch, after which the system resumes normal monitoring for the next scheduled event.
+When a scheduled time is reached, it displays a reminder on the **16×2 LCD** and activates a **buzzer** to notify the user.
+The alert can be acknowledged using a dedicated switch.

-This project demonstrates the practical integration of real-time clock interfacing, keypad input, LCD communication, external interrupts, and buzzer control using **Embedded C**, providing a reliable and user-friendly medication reminder solution.
+Developed using **Embedded C**, this project integrates RTC, LCD, keypad, external interrupts, and buzzer control into a single real-time embedded application.
+It provides a reliable, user-friendly, and practical solution for improving medication adherence.

 - 💊 Personalized medicine reminders.
 - ⚙️ Built with LPC2148 ARM7 & Embedded C.